The water tank stands tall over Eloy, which over the decades evolved from Cotton City to Football City. (Photo by Andrew Lwowski/Cronkite News)

-It was a close-knit community where everyone knew nearly everyone on a first-name basis.
+It was a close-knit community where everyone knew nearly everyone by name.
 When Lawrence’s parents moved from Peoria, Illinois, to Eloy in 1958, they ran the A&W Root Beer stand that his brother-in-law built.
 Powell said that the stand became the most social gathering place in town and remembered cars would drive around waiting for a spot to open because of limited space.

 The busiest street in Eloy was Frontier Street.
-All outside traffic went through Frontier Street, which runs parallel to the railroad.
-However, with the introduction of the I-10, traffic into Eloy began to slow and the hustle and bustle started to dissipate.
+All outside traffic went through Frontier, which runs parallel to the railroad.
+However, with the construction of I-10, traffic into Eloy began to slow and the hustle and bustle started to dissipate.

-“(My parents) had a brother-in-law that just built the A&W Root Beer stand at 310 W Frontier, which was the main highway from Phoenix to Tucson,” Lawrence said.
+“(My parents) had a brother-in-law that just built the A&W Root Beer stand at 310 West Frontier, which was the main highway from Phoenix to Tucson,” Lawrence said.
 “And they said the reason they wanted to sell it is because they wanted to retire and it’s too busy.
-So mom and dad thought they struck oil, and they opened it up, and a month later they built I-10 and moved it.
+So Mom and Dad thought they struck oil, and they opened it up, and a month later they built I-10 and moved it.
 They had no traffic except people from the town.
 You can’t win them all.”

 “But you know, you’d see guys that would leave weighing 150 pounds and come back after a summer pitching melons weighing 175,” Dean said.
 “By the time they went to two-a-day football practices, that was fun, because working like some of these guys did, they weren’t afraid of it.”

-Dean, whose parents moved to Eloy in 1958 and taught, essentially grew up in the Santa Cruz gym.
-His father, Howard, spent more than 40 years at Santa Cruz, as a teacher, coach and athletic director.
+Dean, whose parents moved to Eloy in 1958 and taught, essentially grew up in the high school gym.
+His father, Howard, spent more than 40 years at Santa Cruz Valley, as a teacher, coach and athletic director.

 “We were out there 55 hours a week (in the cotton fields),” Sauceda said.
 “So when it came time to play football, we were in shape because we walked all day.”

-Workers in the field would carry “50- or 100-pound” sacks and make three cents per pound of clean cotton or a penny and a half for dirty cotton, Sauceda said.
+Workers in the field would carry 50- or 100-pound sacks and make 3 cents per pound of clean cotton or a penny and a half for dirty cotton, Sauceda said.
 The intensive labor it took farming molded the athletes at Santa Cruz to produce a team that struck fear into its opponents.